 - Approve the Community Development Block Grant Disaster Recovery Program

 Weil, Gotshal & Manges LLP

 Weil Gives encourages employees across Weil’s office’s in the United States to contribute to charitable organizations over the course of the year.

 The minimum donation for wearing jeans each Friday of the month is $25.
 If you do not plan to wear jeans, you may still make a donation to the organization in any amount.
-To donate via check, please make checks out to “The Edible Schoolyard Project” and send to Crystal King (Rm: 2329-S1).
+To donate via check, please make checks out to “The American Heart Association” and send to Crystal King (Rm: 2329-S1).
 Cash donations will not be accepted.